open-sauced/docs/docs/maintainers/setting-up-a-new-repository.md

-# Creating a new project
+# Setting up a new repository

 ## How do I Join the Maintainers Team?